 In 1997-98, the RARE Program developed and funded a third service-learning program called Student Originated Studies (SOS).
 The primary objective of the SOS Program is to engage students in service-learning assistance to Oregon communities and non-profit organizations through student thesis projects.
 A panel of state agency representatives and CSC program directors review SOS proposals.
 Twenty-eight SOS grants have been awarded since 1997.

 A team of eight planning/public policy professionals guide the activities of the Community Service Center.
 Each of the CSC staff members has an average of nine years of planning/public policy experience serving Oregon communities and regions.
 The three senior staff of the CSC are:

 Bob Parker is a Managing Director of the CSC and the Director of Community Planning Workshop and coordinates the work of four graduate fellows serving as project managers for CPW projects.
 He is responsible for reviewing and responding to Requests for Proposals, project development and day-to-day management.

 Megan Smith is a Managing Director of the CSC and the Director of the RARE Program and oversees the day-to-day operations including contract development and administration, participant and community selection, field support, and training.
-Megan also assists in the development and implementation of pilot programs for the CSC.
+Megan also assists in the development and implementation of pilot programs for the aaatest7.